UC Davis takes on Long Beach State and UC Irvine in battle for tournament seeding

 UC Davis welcomes 14-win Long Beach State, third-place UC Santa Barbara to The Pavilion

-Recognized as one of the best centers to ever play at UC Davis, Abeyta enters her eighth season on the sidelines in 2015-16, working closely with the Aggies' post players while multi-tasking with her hands in all aspects of the program, including on-court instruction of both offense and defense, scouting, recruiting, and camps.
+Recognized as one of the best centers to ever play at UC Davis, Abeyta enters her ninth season on the sidelines in 2016-17, working closely with the Aggies' post players while multi-tasking with her hands in all aspects of the program, including on-court instruction of both offense and defense, scouting, recruiting, and camps.

 Applying the lessons she learned from her days as a UC Davis student-athlete, Abeyta has helped lead the Aggies to a successful start at the Division I level, aiding her alma mater to four postseason berths and a spot in the Big West Conference Tournament every year since her return to campus.

 Joining the staff prior to UC Davis' Division I debut in 2007-08, she has helped develop some of the finest post players in school history.
-Three-time first-team All-Big West Conference selection Paige Mintun led the Aggies in scoring in each of her final two seasons, current Aggie Alyson Doherty was named to the Big West All-Freshman Team in her debut and has followed that up with a pair of all-conference second-team honors, while senior Celia Marfone has finished among the top 10 in the Big West in rebounding in each of the past two seasons.
+Three-time first-team All-Big West Conference selection Paige Mintun led the Aggies in scoring in each of her final two seasons, Alyson Doherty was named to the Big West All-Freshman Team in her debut and followed that up with three all-conference honors, while Celia Marfone has finished among the top 10 in the Big West in rebounding in her final three collegiate seasons.

 Prior to her return, Abeyta spent two seasons as the varsity head coach at Forest Ridge HS in Bellevue, Wash.
 Abeyta also served as an assistant coach at North Seattle Community College from 2001-02.

-As an Aggie standout from 1996 to 1999, Abeyta helped UC Davis to a 94-22 overall record during her four seasons.
+As an Aggie standout from 1996-99, Abeyta helped UC Davis to a 94-22 overall record during her four seasons.
 She earned all-West Region honors from both Kodak/WBCA and Daktronics in each of her junior and senior seasons, leading the team in scoring and rebounding both years.

 Abeyta's first team Kodak all-West Region selection earned her All-America honorable mention as well.
 Additionally, she was named first team all-California Collegiate Athletic Association during the 1998-99 and 1999-2000 seasons.